JuliaGPU/CUDA.jl/docs/src/index.md

 Pkg.test(["CUDAdrv", "CUDAnative", "CuArrays"])
 ```

-If you want to use these packages only when a GPU is available, consult the [Conditional
-Usage](@ref) section.

-!!! note

-    In the future, the public functionality from these packages will be bundled in a single
-    package, CUDA.jl.
+For more details on the installation process, consult the [Installation](@ref

-To understand the toolchain in more detail, check out the tutorials in this manual. **It is
+InstallationOverview) section.
+To understand the toolchain in more detail, have a look at
-highly recommended that new users start with the [Introduction](@ref) tutorial**.
-For an
+the tutorials in this manual. **It is highly recommended that new users start with the
-overview of the available functionality, check the [Overview](@ref) page.
-The following
+[Introduction](@ref) tutorial**.
+For an overview of the available functionality, read the
-resources may also be of interest:
+[Usage](@ref UsageOverview) section.
+The following resources may also be of interest:

 - Effectively using GPUs with Julia: [video](https://www.youtube.com/watch?v=7Yq1UyncDNc),
   [slides](https://docs.google.com/presentation/d/1l-BuAtyKgoVYakJSijaSqaTL3friESDyTOnU2OLqGoA/)